davegutz/myStateOfCharge/SOC_Photon/README.md

   Smaller NFLT/NSLT in constants.h or sp in retained.h

+### Problem:  The application overflows SRAM on compilation (Argon only?)

+  Smaller NFLT/NSLT in constants.h or sp in retained.h

 ### Problem:  . ? h

   CoolTerm - Options - Terminal:  Enter Key Emulation:  CR